Chapter 1: Diana Should Intervene in Every Universe

 “I feel incredibly foolish,” confessed Anne.

 “Well, I agree this is odd.”
 He grinned at her.
-“Still, it might be worth if prevent further unwanted suitors, but we don’t have to do this.
+“Still, it might be worth it to prevent further unwanted suitors, but we don’t have to do this.
 Everyone I know at Queen’s watched us become an us, so the only pleasure I have is being the envy of half the unattached male population because I have you on my arm.”

 “Stop exaggerating, Gilbert.”